 Alternate Pathway to Subspecialty Certification

-A diplomate of the ABR may attain subspecialty certification in neuroradiology, nuclear radiology, pediatric radiology, and/or vascular and interventional radiology (now IR/DR) without taking an accredited fellowship if the diplomate meets the following requirements:
+A diplomate of the ABR may attain subspecialty certification in neuroradiology, nuclear radiology, and/or pediatric radiology without taking an accredited fellowship if the diplomate meets the following requirements:

 - Serving on the subspecialty faculty at a single institution with an ACGME- or RCPSC-accredited